thunderbird/notion-scripts/README.md

 # other high level tasks.
 tasks_notion_prefix = "[GitHub] "

+# If you have multiple GitHub projects synchronizing into one Sprints database, you can choose to
+# merge sprints by name.
+The requirement is that the dates align.
+sprints_merge_by_name = false

 # Now we begin repositories.
 We need a mapping between the repositories and the connected GitHub
 # Projects.
 You might just have one if everything is in a single GitHub Project, or you might have
 # multiple if you want to separate them.